ets-labs/python-vimrc/README.rst

 .. code-block:: bash

-  sh -c "$(curl -fsSL https://raw.githubusercontent.com/ets-labs/python-vimrc/master/setup.sh)"
+  bash -c "$(curl -fsSL https://raw.githubusercontent.com/ets-labs/python-vimrc/master/init.sh)" [install|help]

 During execution of init script do not worry about error messages.
 When it occurs just press enter and wait till all plugins are installed.